Padres vs Phillies Odds, Spread, and Total

 Padres vs Phillies Betting Trends

-- San Diego is 1-6 SU in its last seven games against Philadelphia.
+- The total has gone UNDER in eight of San Diego's last 12 games.

-- San Diego is 2-5 SU in its last seven games on the road.
+- San Diego is 1-7 SU in its last eight games against Philadelphia.

-- San Diego is 1-5 SU in its last six games when playing on the road against Philadelphia.
+- San Diego is 2-6 SU in its last eight games on the road.

-- The total has gone UNDER in six of Philadelphia's last seven games.
+- The total has gone UNDER in seven of Philadelphia's last eight games.

-- The total has gone OVER in 10 of Philadelphia's last 15 games against San Diego.
+- The total has gone UNDER in six of Philadelphia's last nine games against San Diego.

 Padres vs Phillies Injury Reports